 Microsoft’s scale in the systems software space

-So far in this series, we’ve discussed notable events at Microsoft (MSFT) as well as its recent acquisition of Beam.
-Now let’s look at the value proposition of the company among select software companies in the United States.
+Earlier in this series, we discussed some recent updates of Microsoft (MSFT).
+Now, let’s look at the value proposition of the company among select software companies in the United States.
 Let’s start with Microsoft’s size.

-As of August 15, 2016, Microsoft continues to be the largest software player by market capitalization on a global scale.
-It’s followed by Oracle (ORCL).
-Red Hat (RHT), ServiceNow (NOW), and Tableau Software are also among the leading players in the systems software space.
+As of April 6, 2016, and as the below chart shows, Microsoft was the largest software player by market capitalization on a global scale.
+It was followed by Oracle (ORCL).
+Red Hat (RHT), ServiceNow (NOW), and Tableau Software are among the leading players in the systems software space.

-Now let’s look at Microsoft’s EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple and those of select software players in the US.
+Now let’s look at Microsoft’s EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple and those of select software players in the United States.

 Now, let’s look at Microsoft’s dividend yield along with those of select US software companies.
-The company’s forward annual dividend yield was ~2.5% as of August 15.
-This was higher than Oracle’s forward dividend yield of ~1.5% as of August 15.
-Red Hat and ServiceNow don’t currently pay dividends.
+The company’s forward annual dividend yield was ~2.64% as of April 6.
+This was higher than Oracle’s forward dividend yield of~1.48% as of April 6.
+Red Hat and ServiceNow do not pay dividends.